emaiannone/tools-tutorial/randoop/README.md

 **Requirements**:

 - `Java` 8
-- `gradle` 7.6+
 - `git` (any version should be fine)
 - `pip` (any version should be fine)

-Download the JAR with all the dependencies from [here](https://github.com/randoop/randoop/releases/tag/v4.3.2), named `randoop-all-4.3.2.jar`.
+Download the JAR with **all the dependencies** from [here](https://github.com/randoop/randoop/releases/tag/v4.3.2), named `randoop-all-4.3.2.jar`.
 Alternatively, you can build from source by calling the following commands from the terminal:

 ```sh
 git clone -b "v4.3.2" --single-branch --depth 1 https://github.com/randoop/randoop